Course Schedule

 Termin:

-Inhalt: International politics is a key subject of daily news: from the Russian invasion of Ukraine via the strategic rivalry between the United States and China or the international spread of the coronavirus to the diplomatic haggling in large international negotiations, such as regular United Nations climate negotiations.
-This lecture gives a systematic introduction to the academic study of international politics focusing on three core areas: war and peace, functional international cooperation, and international political economy.
-Within each area, first we describe key structures and developments, both historical and contemporary, by drawing on core concepts, second we examine how each of these areas is governed at the international level, and third we introduce the most important explanations that have been developed in each of these areas.
+Inhalt: International politics is a key subject of daily news: from the Russian invasion of Ukraine via the strategic rivalry between the United States and China or the internationalized conflict between Israel and Palestinians to the diplomatic haggling in large international negotiations, such as regular United Nations climate negotiations.
+In a mixture of introductory lectures and seminar-style discussions, this course provides a broad-ranging introduction to the academic study of international politics focusing on three core areas: war and peace, functional international cooperation, and international political economy.
+Within each area, we learn about the core problems and research questions, acquaint ourselves with important concepts and discuss, drawing on seminal literature, influential arguments.
+The focus throughout is on questions of governance in an anarchical international system.